-This Volunteer Agreement (“Agreement”) is by and between the individual volunteer named on the signature page (“Volunteer”) and U.S. Digital Response, a fiscally sponsored project of Community Initiatives, a California non-profit organization ("USDR") with its principal offices at 1000 Broadway Suite #480, Oakland, CA 94607 (collectively, the “Parties”), and is entered into effective as of the date of the parties’ signatures on the signature page or, if the parties have executed the Agreement on two different dates, then the later of the two dates (“Effective Date”).
+This Volunteer Agreement (“Agreement”) is by and between the individual volunteer named on the signature page (“Volunteer”) and U.S. Digital Response, a 501(c)(3) public charity ("USDR") with its principal offices at 490 43rd Street, Unit #230, Oakland, CA 94609 (each, a “Party” and collectively, the "Parties"), and is entered into effective as of the date of the Parties’ signatures on the signature page or, if the parties have executed the Agreement on two different dates, then the later of the two dates (“Effective Date”).

 A. USDR runs a program (the "Program") to provide technology services to a variety of government and non-profit organizations so as to quickly deliver critical services and infrastructure that support the needs of the public.

 B. In some instances, the Program places experienced, pro-bono technologists to work on a volunteer basis in service to one or more government and organizations responding to crisis (“Service Recipients”).
-Such arrangements are referred to herein as “Placements” or “Projects.”
+Such arrangements are referred to herein as “Engagements.”

 The term of this Agreement (the "Term") will commence upon signing this Agreement and will end on the date when either Party provides written notice of termination to the other Party.
 Upon termination, Volunteer shall have no further access to USDR systems and shall return any property or data of USDR or any Service Recipient that may be in Volunteer’s possession.

 Volunteer may agree from time to time, in Volunteer’s sole discretion, to provide such services as may be requested by USDR and/or a Service Recipient.
-The requested services to Service Recipient(s) that Volunteer has agreed to perform as part of a Placement or Project and Volunteer's point of contact at USDR and at Service Recipient may, with Volunteer’s consent, be set forth in a written agreement from time to time and, in such event, such written agreement shall be considered part of this Agreement.
-All services performed by Volunteer, whether for USDR or any Service Recipient, whether part of a Placement, Project or other arrangement, are referred to herein as the “Services.”
+The requested services to Service Recipient(s) that Volunteer has agreed to perform as part of an Engagement and Volunteer's point of contact at USDR and at Service Recipient may, with Volunteer’s consent, be set forth in a written agreement from time to time and, if approved by USDR, such written agreement shall be considered part of this Agreement.
+All services performed by Volunteer, whether for USDR or any Service Recipient, whether part of an Engagement or other arrangement, are referred to herein as the “Services.”

 4.1 No Compensation.
 Volunteer represents and warrants that he/she is providing the Services without any expectation of compensation, as a volunteer for charitable purposes and no other purpose.
 Volunteer and USDR agree that no compensation shall be due or will be paid for the Services, whether by USDR or a Service Recipient.
 Volunteer agrees that he/she is not entitled to any of the rights or benefits afforded to USDR employees, including disability, unemployment, workers’ compensation, medical or other insurance, vacation or sick leave or any other employee benefit.